Vivekjoshi11/propertymassadoption/README.md

 Script Instructions
 This guide explains how to use the scripts to process a .csv file and submit the data.
 Follow the steps below for a smooth workflow.

-Prerequisites
-Node.js installed (v14 or later).
-A valid .env file containing the required credentials.
-Access to the .csv file that follows the required format (details below).
-Steps to Use
+Prerequisites:
-Prepare the CSV File
+1) Prepare the CSV File

-Ensure your .csv file is formatted correctly.
+2) Ensure your .csv file is formatted correctly.
 See CSV Format for details.
 Run the Script

 Open the application.